Guntram: Politics

 In 584 or 585, one Gundowald claimed to be an illegitimate son of Chlothar I and proclaimed himself king, taking some major cities in southern Gaul, including Poitiers and Toulouse, which belonged to Gontrand.
 Gontrand marched against him, calling him nothing more than a miller's son named Ballomer.
 Gundowald fled to Comminges and Gontrand's army proceeded to besiege the citadel.
-He could not capture it, but did not need to: Gundowald's followers gave him over and he was executed.
+He could not capture it, but did not need to.
+Gundowald's followers gave him over and he was executed.

-In 587, Fredegund attempted to assassinate him, but failed.
-He went, on 28 November, to Trier to conclude a treaty with Childebert; Brunhilda, his sister-in-law, Sigebert's wife, whose ally he had always been; Chlodosind, Childebert's sister; Faileuba, Childebert's queen; Magneric, Bishop of Trier; and Ageric, Bishop of Verdun.
+In 587, Fredegund attempted to assassinate him but failed.
+On 28 November he went to Trier to conclude a treaty with Childebert; Brunhilda, his sister-in-law, Sigebert's wife, whose ally he had always been; Chlodosinda, Childebert's sister; Faileuba, Childebert's queen; Magneric, Bishop of Trier; and Ageric, Bishop of Verdun.
 This was called the Treaty of Andelot and it endured until Gontrand died.

 Also in 587, Gontrand compelled obedience from Waroch II, the Breton ruler of the Vannetais.
 He forced the renewal of the oath of 578 in writing and demanded 1,000 solidi in compensation for raiding the Nantais.
 In 588, the compensation was not yet paid, as Waroch promised it to both Gontrand and Chlothar II, who probably had suzerainty over Vannes.

 In 589 or 590, Gontrand sent an expedition against Waroch under Beppolem and Ebrachain, mutual enemies.
 Ebrachain was also enemy of Fredegund, who sent the Saxons of Bayeux to aid Waroch.
 Beppolem fought alone for three days before dying, at which point Waroch tried to flee to the Channel Islands, but Ebrachain destroyed his ships and forced him to accept a peace, the renewal of the oath, and the surrender of a nephew as a hostage.
 This was all to no effect.
 The Bretons maintained their independent mindedness.

 In 589, Gontrand made a final advance on Septimania, to no avail.
-He fought against the barbarians who menaced the kingdom and quelled a rebellion of his niece Basina at a Poitevin monastery with the aid of many of his bishops in 590.
+He fought against the barbarians who menaced the kingdom and quelled a rebellion of his niece Basina at the Holy Cross abbey of Poitiers with the aid of many of his bishops in 590.